njkaiser/nu_jackal_autonav/README.md

     - a voxel grid downsampler
     - a custom filter which eliminates any points too close to the robot or within 1.5&deg; of the ground

-3. `roslaunch nu_jackal_autonav odom_navigation_demo.launch`
+3. `roslaunch nu_jackal_autonav laser_scan_operations.launch`

+    I added some functionality and broke this node out as a separate entity instead of including it in multiple launch files.
+It produces an emulated `LaserScan` topic, runs an instance of `laser_scan_matcher`, and converts the output into an `odometry` topic for use by the the main `robot_localization` running on Jackal, which should help improve the odometry estimates.

+4. `roslaunch nu_jackal_autonav odom_navigation.launch`

     This node is similar to the file in the `jackal_navigation` package with the same name.
 This puts Jackal in pure odometric navigation mode.
 Under the hood it just runs `move_base` and loads the correct parameters from yaml files stored in the `params` directory.
 All you have to do is send Jackal goal poses using RViz and watch as it navigates there autonomously.

-4. `roslaunch nu_jackal_autonav gmapping_demo.launch`
+5. `roslaunch nu_jackal_autonav gmapping.launch`

     Again, this is similar to its `jackal_navigation` counterpart.
-It starts `gmapping` and a `pointcoud_to_laserscan` node (since `gmapping` needs a `LaserScan` topic to function).
+It starts `gmapping` and `move_base` with the correct parameters.
 Run this to make a map of whatever environment(s) Jackal will be navigating in.
-Drive around using the joystick controller until you're satisfied with the costmap (viewable via RViz).
+Drive around using the joystick controller until you're satisfied with the costmap (viewable in RViz).
 Only 1 map is needed for each environment.
 Also, please note you'll need to save the map once you're satisfied with it by running `rosrun map_server map_saver -f map-name-goes-here` in a separate terminal.

-5. `roslaunch nu_jackal_autonav amcl_demo.launch`
+6. `roslaunch nu_jackal_autonav amcl.launch`

     This is the heart of Jackal's navigational capabilities.
 When working correctly, this node estimates the robot's pose in the map.
-The launch file starts [AMCL][8] and `pointcoud_to_laserscan` (AMCL also needs a LaserScan topic).
-You'll need to modify the `map_file` parameter to point to the map you created in the last step (preferably stored in `maps` directory).
+The launch file starts [AMCL][8] and `move_base`.
+You'll need to modify the `map_file` parameter to point to the map you created in the last step (stored in `maps` directory).

-6. `roslaunch nu_jackal_autonav view_rviz.launch`
+7. `roslaunch nu_jackal_autonav view_rviz.launch`

     This runs one of two RViz sessions.
-If you're running `gmapping_demo` or `amcl_demo`, you'll need to append `config:=amcl` to the launch command.
+If you're running `gmapping_demo` or `amcl_demo`, you'll need to append `config:=map` to the launch command.
 With this running, you can:
     - send a pose estimate to `AMCL`
     - send a navigation goal to `move_base`
     - control the robot using convenient and intuitive sliders